kvitalis/CyBPP/README.md

 ## Overview

-The 'Billion Prices Project - BPP' (https://thebillionpricesproject.com/) is an academic initiative at MIT and Harvard that uses prices collected from hundreds of online large retailers around the world on a daily basis to conduct research in macro and international economics.
+The 'Billion Prices Project' ([BPP](https://thebillionpricesproject.com/)) is an academic initiative at MIT and Harvard that uses prices collected from hundreds of online large retailers around the world on a daily basis to conduct research in macro and international economics.

 Here, the BPP methodology is for the first time in the Cypriot economy applied and involves web-scraping of prices of around 2200 goods and services from over 50 retailers in Cyprus on a daily basis.
 The scraped data is then used to calculate the Consumer Price Index (CPI) Inflation by using standard methods.